jamestejada/weekend/README.md

 - `7 * * * 1-5` will execute on minute 7 of every hour, of every day of the month, of every month, monday through friday

 ### **User**
-Since I have saved network crednetials in the `/root` directory, we need root access for permission to read/write to the Network Drives.
+Since I have saved network credentials in the `/root` directory, we need root access for permission to read/write to the Network Drives.
 We will run these commands as `root`.

 ### **Command**
 Consider this command in the `crontab`: